Your source for Colorado cannabis

 This affects dispensaries’ ability to accept credit or debit cards.
 Some do allow you to use your debit card on purchases as long the debit is ran as an ATM withdrawal.
 As a result, the billion-dollar industry functions predominantly as a cash economy.

-At first, Colorado’s medical industry grew quickly in both the sales and number of registered patients, but since recreational legalization, the number of patients has slowly declined.
+At first, Colorado’s medical industry grew quickly in both the sales and number of registered cardholders, but since recreational legalization, the number of cardholders has slowly declined.
 The number of valid ID cards reached a high of over 115,000 in 2014 and has since declined to around 90,000.

-If the patient is under the age of 18, the state requires well-documented parental consent.
+If the cardholder is under the age of 18, the state requires well-documented parental consent.

 In late 2012, Colorado voters backed another cannabis-friendly ballot initiative - Amendment 64.
 Approved by 55 percent of the vote, the amendment’s narrow passage was the catalyst for an entirely different approach to cannabis within the state, mirroring the adult-use laws of alcohol.